kripals/rideco-proj/docs/future-improvements.md

 - **Testing story**
   Expand Karma/Jasmine coverage and add an end-to-end suite (Playwright or Cypress) to cover the submit-and-verify flow.

+- **Shared domain package**
+  Extract the TypeScript interfaces into a workspace library or publishable package so generated backend typings can stay in sync with the Angular models without manual edits.

 ---

 ## Shared & DevOps ideas